azorlu/Elk/README.md

 # Elk
-Selenium application to automate Google Chrome.
+A simple POC application which automates Google Chrome browser to scrape data from web sites.